Bshuryan/WebAppraisal/docs/README.md

 Q: How do I create my admin account?

 A: In the Docker desktop app, click the dropdown for the webappraisal container.
 Hover over the "web_appraisal_web_1" and select the second button to the right of it (CLI).
 A command prompt should open up.
 From here, you can run "python manage.py createsuperuser".
 It should then prompt you for the information to make a superuser account.
 You can confirm that it has worked by going to localhost:8000/admin/ and entering in the credentials you created for the superuser.

+Q: How do I run unit tests?

+A: Run the following commands:

+    1. docker-compose run web coverage run -m pytest
+        * This will run the unit tests
+    2. docker-compose run web coverage report // this is optional
+        * Gives a summary of unit test coverage
+    3. docker-compose run web coverage html // this is also optional
+        * Creates the directory "htmlcov" at the project level - open up htmlcov/index.html for a detailed coverage report.
+This shows lines of code/branches covered or not covered by unit tests.